Chicco Fit2 Review

 Ease of Install - Without the Base

+The Fit2 impresses for ease of installation without the base with the second-highest installation score for the Fit2.
 The Fit2 uses the European belt path for installation without the base.
-This belt path utilizes the shoulder portion of the vehicle belt to go around the back of the carrier and the lap part of the belt across the foot area.
+This belt path utilizes the shoulder portion of the vehicle belt to go around the carrier's back and the lap part of the strap across the foot area.

 We like this style of belt path as it feels more secure than the American method that uses the lap portion only.
-The belt path is color coded and threading the belt is quick.
+The belt path is color-coded, and threading the belt is quick.

 Ease of Use

 The Fit2 is one of the easier options to use, with only a few seats earning higher scores.
 Ease of use includes features and functionality that impact the daily use of the car seat outside of the installation.
 These tests help parents determine which products may cause regular frustration.

 The Fit2 buckle is not stiff and requires only one hand to operate.
 The chest clip has a new design and is unlike any other, given its ability to work for older children.
 It is stiffer than most and harder to squeeze, but fingers don't get caught when opening it.
 There is a strap found at the foot to tighten the harness.
 The strap pulls smoothly and doesn't require excess strength.
 The release button is above the strap on top of the padding.
 Harness height adjustment is non-rethread and operates with the pull of a tab on the top of the headrest to slide it up and down.
 The headrest sticks a little, but it isn't hard to use.
 The harness has seven height positions and two crotch strap positions.